A Guide to Sole Trader Accounting

 Travel Expenses

-Travelling costs related to running your sole trader business include parking, fuel, train fares and hotel stays.
+Travelling costs for running your sole trader business include parking, fuel, train fares, and hotel stays.
 You can’t claim travel between your home and your regular place of work.

 This is not a complete list, and as a small business owner, you must decide if the costs are necessary and reasonable.
 HMRC has the right to disallow any claims it deems excessive or unnecessary.